AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/upload-a-csv-dialog.png)

 1. Choose the CSV or drag-and-drop the file.
-After you’ve chosen the file, map the data fields with the ones in the CSV file.
+After you've chosen the file, map the data fields with the ones in the CSV file.
 Click the required drop-down and choose the right field.

    ![](assets/map-data-fields.png)